graphql-java-generator/GraphQL-Forum-Maven-Tutorial-client/README.md

 * The __org.forum.client.util__ package contains:
     * _CustomScalarXxx_ classes are utility classes for custom scalars: a registry, and one JSON deserializer for each custom scalar defined in the GraphQL schema
     * _GraphQLRequest_ : its a base element to execute GraphQL request (query, mutation or subscription).
 See below for the details.
-    * _QueryTypeExecutor_ , _MutationTypeExecutor_ and _SubscriptionTypeExecutor_ allow to execute the queries, mutations and subscriptions defined in the schema
+    * _QueryExecutor_ , _MutationExecutor_ and _SubscriptionExecutor_ allow to execute the queries, mutations and subscriptions defined in the schema
-    * _QueryType_ , _MutationType_ and _SubscriptionType_ are deprecated and will be removed in 2.0 version
+    * _Query_ , _Mutation_ and _Subscription_ are deprecated and will be removed in 2.0 version
     * _XxxResponse_ are deprecated class, that exist only for backward compatibility.
     * _XxxRootResponse_ are the target for deserialization when executing a query or a mutation.
 * The _com.graphql_java_generator_ and its subpackages is the plugin's runtime.
 It's added to your project, so that your project has __no dependency__ from graphql-java-generator.